Fall 2027 University of North Florida students to see more housing options

 Residential amenities will include a 7,462-square-foot stand-alone clubhouse with a fitness room, club room, mail and package rooms and a leasing office.

-There also will be a maintenance building/dog wash, a trash enclosure, a dog park and outdoor amenity areas.
+There will be a maintenance building/dog wash, a trash enclosure, a dog park and outdoor amenity areas.

 There will be surface parking.